-Built in 1816, this single man-made waterway has made its mark in our canal history, and we want you to join in to find out more about its heritage and to celebrate its significant birthday.
+Built in 1816, this single man-made waterway has made its mark in our canal history, and this year we held a number of events to celebrate its significant birthday.

-2016 is a very exciting year for the Leeds & Liverpool canal with events and festivals throughout the twelve months celebrating its 200 year milestone.
+2016 was a very exciting year for the Leeds & Liverpool canal with events and festivals throughout the twelve months celebrating its 200 year milestone.

 A heritage mile marker project, a new choral symphony, the pioneering Desmond Family Coast to Coast Canoe Trail, the Super Slow Way arts project and dozens of festivals and events will mark the bicentenary year along the canal’s 127 mile route.

-Celebrations will be led by the Canal & River Trust, the Leeds & Liverpool Canal Society, the Inland Waterways Association and the 12 boroughs through which it travels.
-These will culminate in October 2016, with the awarding-winning, heritage education boat, Kennet, run by the Leeds & Liverpool Canal Society, re-creating the first complete trans-Pennine journey along the canal by the merchants of Yorkshire and Lancashire 200 years ago.
+Celebrations were led by the us, the Leeds & Liverpool Canal Society, the Inland Waterways Association and the 12 boroughs through which it travels.
+This culminated in October 2016, with the awarding-winning, heritage education boat, Kennet, run by the Leeds & Liverpool Canal Society, re-creating the first complete Trans-Pennine journey along the canal by the merchants of Yorkshire and Lancashire 200 years ago.